 The Young Part:

-This part of the personality may be ‘stuck’ at stage of infant, toddler, child or adolescent.
-It contains traumatic memories and may experience feelings of dependence, intense need of protection, safety, security and comfort, distrust of others and extreme fear of abandonment and rejection.
+This part of the personality may be ‘stuck’ at the stage of infant, toddler, child or adolescent.
+It contains traumatic memories and may experience feelings of dependence, the intense need for protection, safety, security and comfort, distrust of others and extreme fear of abandonment and rejection.

 This part may also be in conflict with other parts, which are repelled by its neediness and vulnerability.

 This part attempts to soothe and calm the traumatized ‘inner child.’

 This part developed at the time of the trauma for the purpose of self-defence and self-protection.
 Again, it is in conflict with other parts which find it unacceptable.